michaltakac/kickstart/README.md

 It is because Meteor is running on a different Node.js version than your local version.
 You can fix it easily:

 1. Open `scripts/fix-sass.sh` with your favorite editor
-1. Set the correct `SASS_BINARY_NAME` value based on the directory between vendor and binding.node: .../vendor/**linux-x64-11**/binding.node
+1. Set the correct `SASS_BINARY_NAME` value based on the directory between vendor and binding.node in the error message: .../vendor/**linux-x64-11**/binding.node
 1. Run the script and the error should disappear

 # How the build process is working?